vgardrinier/llm-resume/ANALYSIS_SPEC.md

     "Suggest targeting PM role, not Senior PM"
   ],

-  "trust_statement": "Premium rewrite makes you competitive at the PM level you can honestly claim.
+  "trust_statement": "Deep analysis rewrite makes you competitive at the PM level you can honestly claim.
 This is the highest altitude your current experience supports."
 }
 ```